netdata/netdata/docs/visualize/overview-infrastructure.md

 Because you're now looking at the largest magnitude of change on your infrastructure, you know a single node experienced 31 MiB/s in disk writes.
-By first using the Overview to gather baseline data, identify anomalies, and use aggregate functions to your advantage, you've proactively recognizing single-node issues using an infrastructure-wide interface.
+By first using the Overview to gather baseline data, identify anomalies, and use aggregate functions to your advantage, you've proactively recognized single-node issues using an infrastructure-wide interface.

 ### Drill down to single-node dashboards